United Airlines and JetBlue strike deal that will impact fliers' points, return United to JFK airport

 The announcement came shortly after the Federal Aviation Administration said it was extending the flight limits at Newark into June due to air traffic controller shortages and technical issues.

-United, which has a hub at Newark, cut some flights out of the airport earlier this month, and CEO Scott Kirby issued a letter to customers discussing the difficulties.
+United, which has a hub at Newark, cut some flights out of the airport earlier this month, and Kirby issued a letter to customers discussing the difficulties.